Reinventing work through better ways of working

 • from treating sickness to preventing it

-He recognises short term and long term reform.
-The reliance on digital as being the saviour - why have we not learned the less from so many failed attempts at real improvement through digital?
+Here we recognise both short term and long term reform.
+However, words of warning; The reliance on digital as being the saviour - why have we not learned the less from so many failed attempts at real improvement through digital?
 But the common patient record is a potential threat to real change, it was tried once and resulted in the largest ever failed cost in the public sector.
 The problem lies in attempting to tie everything together when they are not designed to do so.
 When in fact the patient record problems is one far bigger than simply a new implementation.
 It will also hardwire in centrally designed flows of work that are highly inefficient, thus making change even more difficult.

 darzy health report